SynthDAO/snx-limit-orders/specs/Contract.md

 function getAllExecutableOrders() public view returns (uint256[] orderIDs);
 ```

 This view function iterates over each `orderID` in the `orders` mapping and returns the IDs of all orders that are currently executable.
-An order is executable if its `minDestinationAmount` is larger than or equal to the amount swapable under the latest price published by the Synthetix oracle.
+An order is executable if its `minDestinationAmount` is larger than or equal to the amount receivable under the latest price published by the Synthetix oracle.

 This utlity function is meant to be called by a Limit Order Execution Node on each new Ethereum block in order to collect new limit orders that can be immediately executed on this contract via the `executeOrder` function.